zaferkucuk/Oover/PROJECT_STATUS.md

 - ✅ 2 JSONB fields implemented for flexible statistics
 - ✅ Total: ~1,550 lines of production code

+**Note**: PlayerStatistics model created but no backend API logic will be implemented (not needed for project scope).

 ---

 ### 📋 PHASE 3: TYPE GENERATION & FRONTEND TYPES ✅